 CNBC recently reported that Google, Apple, and 12 other notable technology companies no longer require a four-year degree to land a job!

-This makes software engineering one of the best high paying jobs without degree requirements.
+This makes software engineering one of the best, highest-paying jobs without degree requirements.

 Many top-earning digital marketers have nothing but a high school diploma.
 They’re either self-taught or enrolled in digital marketing courses rather than spending four years to obtain a general college degree.

 Digital marketing is a high-paying field that leads to great job opportunities, whether you freelance or seek full-time, permanent employment.

 You can also specialize in a variety of fields, like social media marketing, content marketing, paid advertising, and more.